jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     Get-HPEGLService -ShowProvisioned
     ```

-## Task 4: Disconnect from HPE GreenLake
+## Step 4 - Disconnect from HPE GreenLake

 The cleanup process is now complete.
 The final task, which cannot be
 performed within the lab, is the deletion of the workspace itself.
 This